 Although men never experience the irritation of menstruation or the pain of giving birth, they do have hemorrhoid issues and they do grow old.
 As far as the former is concerned, there is no scientific data to corroborate that they are more susceptible to them than women but nevertheless, 3 out of 4 men are likely to have them at least once during their lifetime.

 During those periods, the use of toilet paper implies going through excruciating pain that simply doesn’t exist when it comes to using a bidet.
 The healing effect of water is felt by every man (and woman) who have hemorrhoid issues, as they cannot imagine using the toilet in any other way.
+Hemorrhoid wipes can also come in handy to soothe the painful area after using the bidet.

 Furthermore, people with hip issues, mostly seniors, can also benefit from using a bidet because it allows them greater mobility.
 There is no need to twist and turn the torso, causing pain and further aggravating the back and the hips.
 For some, this might draw the difference between needing personal assistance to use the toilet and the dignity to urinate and defecate on their own.